 The Hyundai Ioniq Electric is a spacious, conservative, popular EV

-The Hyundai Ioniq Electric was Hyundai’s first foray into the electric car world.
+The Ioniq Electric was Hyundai’s first foray into the electric car world.

-The Ioniq Electric came out in 2016 and is still going strong today.
-This Hyundai electric car is a 5-door hatchback with plenty to offer.
+It came out in 2016 and is still going strong today, after a refresh towards the end of 2019.
+This latest version of the 100% electric Hyundai Ioniq is a 5-door hatchback with plenty to offer.

 - Comfortable and spacious